 What are the Drawbacks of Recording a Meeting?

-While it all seems bright and positive, there are a few drawbacks to be aware of when it comes to recording meetings.
+While it all seems like sunshine and rainbows, there are a few drawbacks to be aware of when it comes to recording meetings.

 Not everybody is a tech wizz.
-Recording meetings can be a challenge, especially if something is malfunctioning but you can’t work out what it is.
+Recording meetings can be a challenge, especially if something is malfunctioning and you can’t work out what it is.
 Audio, visuals, software, hardware?
 Who knows?

-We can help if you want to know how to record a Google Meet in seconds.
-Also, if you invite tl;dv to the meeting, the bot will record the entire meeting, regardless of your audio and visual software, unlike the default setting on many platforms.
-It’s an awesome online meeting software!
+One of the great things about tl;dv is that the bot will record the entire meeting, regardless of your audio and visual software, unlike the default setting on many video conferencing platforms.

 Potential Distraction